 …where they leave toe marks.
 Little J and I write the word “foot” in the sand.

-You can make your own colored sand art media with sand or salt and food coloring:
+Don’t have a bottle of sand art?
+You can make your own colored sand art media for your zen sand tray with sand or salt and food coloring.

 1. Pour half a cup of salt or sand into a Ziploc bag and add several drops of food coloring.